 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
-That port was built substantially, and completion was done, and once we were made aware that the fuel tankers needed to use that we contacted all of the authorities to make sure that this would be a viable option, and through those exchanges that was granted.
+That port was built and substantial completion was done, and once we were made aware that the fuel tankers needed to use that, we contacted all of the authorities to make sure that this would be a viable option and through those exchanges, it was granted.
 Thank you, Mr. Speaker.